Paul has been passionate about growing and cooking his own food for many years. Born in the UK, he now lives in North Central Florida.

 Led Zeppelin, The Sex Pistols, Jimi Hendrix, Rage Against The Machine.

 Although Dorothy Retallack went to great lengths to make her experiments scientific, the experimental conditions that Retallack used were not thorough and consistent enough to be fully scientific, according to some critics.

 She was also a rather eccentric lady with strong personal biases.
-She thought that plants were capable of ESP, for instance, and speculated that the reason why plants didn’t like heavy rock music was because of the lyrics.
+She believed that plants were capable of ESP, for example, and speculated that the reason why plants didn’t like heavy rock music was because of the lyrics.

 Critics have also pointed out that the styles of music that Reallack said that plants liked and disliked conformed to her own musical tastes.